mhmohona/MicrosoftML-ProjectShowcasing/README.md

-# Microsoft ML-Scholarship-Project-Showcasing-Challenge
+# Microsoft Azure Machine Learning Scholarship Project Showcasing Challenge

-A repository to keep all open sources projects that created by individuals or study groups of Microsoft ML Scholarship
+A platform to keep and showcase all the open sources projects that are implemented from individual or study groups of Microsoft Azure Machine Learning Scholarship from Udacity.

 # Guidelines:

 Please structure your submission using the following steps:
 - Create a directory with your **slack username** in the project folder
 - Structure your code into one or more Python modules in that directory